SAP/crossplane-provider-btp/README.md

 ## About this project

-`crossplane-provider-btp` is a [Crossplane](https://crossplane.io/) Provider that handles the orchestration of Account related resources on [SAP Business Technology Platform](https://www.sap.com/products/technology-platform.html):
+`crossplane-provider-btp` is a [Crossplane](https://crossplane.io/) Provider that handles the orchestration of account related resources on [SAP Business Technology Platform](https://www.sap.com/products/technology-platform.html):

 - Subaccount
 - User Management